mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fused2          161,259,568  310  OK
 ```

-It is better than the version without fusion, but still far from the faster
+It is better than the version without fusion, but still far from the fastest
 implementations we have seen.
 What's the problem?

 Inlining is essential for fusion.
 Notice that `foldr2` is self-recursive, so